djrobstep/sqlakeyset/README.rst

 sqlakeyset implements keyset-based paging for SQLAlchemy (both ORM and core).

 This library is tested with PostgreSQL, MariaDB/MySQL and SQLite.
-It should work with other SQLAlchemy-supported databases too, provided they implement lexicographic tuple comparison; e.g. `(1,2) > (0,4)` should be true.
+It should work with other SQLAlchemy-supported databases, too; but you should verify the results are correct.

 **Notice:** In accordance with Python 2's end-of-life, we've stopped supporting Python versions earlier than 3.4.
 If you really need it, the latest version to support Python 2 is 0.1.1559103842, but you'll miss out on all the latest features and bugfixes from the latest version.
 You should be upgrading anyway!